UKRAINE: West should stand up to shelling of nuclear plants

 Linda Lewis, Watsonia

-Shane Warne anxious about local weather change and his youngsters’s future.
-Our politicians solely fear about one factor: successful.
+Shane Warne nervous about local weather change and his youngsters’s future.
+Our politicians solely fear about one factor: profitable.

 Bernd Rieve, Brighton